Custom Components for Shopify App Blocks

-To begin, simply drag the Custom component from the right sidebar into a Product Card block:
+To render one, drag the Custom component from the right sidebar into a Product Card block:

 (function () {